 t includes any actual or attempted abuse of a position of vulnerability, differential power, or trust, for sexual purposes.

 These forces have always been at work in society, but in America today their chasms loom larger, deeper, and darker than ever before.
 Their icy chill has touched us all.

 Yet, the light of human dignity and inherent worth burns strong.
 We believe every human being deserves the opportunity to live life to its fullest potential without sexual harm: to pursue dreams and ambitions; express creativity and hone talents; seek beauty, truth, and faith; experience hope, joy, and love with family and friends—to thrive.

 The National Center on Sexual Exploitation, formerly known as Morality in Media, was founded in 1962 and since then has evolved to advocate for a world free from all forms of sexual exploitation.

-public health crisis of pornography and exposing the links between all forms of sexual exploitation.
-NCOSE embraces a mission to defend human dignity and to advocate for the universal right of sexual justice, which is freedom from sexual exploitation, objectification, and violence.
-To this end, NCOSE operates on the cutting edge of policy activism to combat corporate and government policies that foster exploitation, to advance public education and empowerment, and to foster united action through leading the international Coalition to End Sexual Exploitation.
+To accomplish this vision of abolition from sexual exploitation, NCOSE operates on the cutting edge of policy activism to combat corporate and government policies that foster exploitation, advance public education and empowerment, and spur united action by leading the movement through the international Coalition to End Sexual Exploitation.

 Since 2011, NCOSE instigated 71 corporate and governmental changes.
 In many cases policies that previously permitted promoting or profiting from sexual exploitation were reversed.
 15 of these victories were in 2016!